 We discuss lending-based discrimination in:

 Hulett, The subtleties of lending discrimination, The Curiosity Vine, 2022

-Gary Becker is widely considered as the father of modern economics-based discrimination theory:
+Gary Becker is widely considered the father of modern economics-based discrimination theory:

 Becker, The Economics of Discrimination, 1971

 [iii] Increasingly - systemic bias, statistical model bias, and other factors are calling into question the traditional “loan delinquency is a choice” assumption.
 There is evidence some people may not have as much choice in making payments as we may traditionally believe.
 In the book Scarcity, the authors argue that scarcity, whether from money, time, or other resource constraints, causes a short-sightedness ("tunneling") that creates a sort of self-fulfilling prophecy in terms of negative feedback loops.
 These negative feedback loops may cause a failure to meet scarcity-based commitments.
 Based on the book’s thesis, think about how you feel when:

 Your work is so busy you feel like you will never get your work done.
 You may feel tired and short-term focused.
 You may just want to get to the end of today.